 Some of the most common disputes that lead to FINRA arbitration include:

 - Violations of Blue Sky Laws

 - And others

 Crucially, the alleged problem must have also occurred within the previous six years.
 Interested to learn if you could qualify for FINRA arbitration?
 An experienced attorney can help.

 Investment in derivatives can be complex.
 If your broker’s negligence or misconduct caused you to suffer considerable losses after investing in derivatives, you may be entitled to financial compensation.

-Contact a FINRA arbitration lawyer at Wolper Law Firm to find out whether you have grounds for a complaint.
+Contact a FINRA arbitration lawyer at Wolper Law Firm, P.A. to find out whether you have grounds for a complaint.
 Fill out our secured contact form or call our office at 800.931.8452 to start working on your complaint as soon as today.